ecilasun/tinysys/software/README.md

 # More details on RISC-V compiler toolchain

 NOTE: If the RISC-V compiler binaries (riscv64-unknown-elf-gcc or riscv64-unknown-elf-g++) are missing from your system, please follow the instructions at https://github.com/riscv/riscv-gnu-toolchain
-It is advised to build the rv32i / rv32if / rv32imf / rv32imaf libraries
+It is advised to build the rv32i / rv32im / rv32imc libraries

-If you want to work on Windows and don't want to compile the toolchain, you could use the following link and download the latest riscv-v-gcc installer executable (risc-v-gcc10.1.0.exe at the time of writing this)
+If you want to work on Windows and don't want to compile the toolchain, you can use the following link and download the latest riscv-v-gcc installer executable (risc-v-gcc10.1.0.exe at the time of writing this)

 https://gnutoolchains.com/risc-v/